fizzle77/JAFDTC/doc/README.md

 Here, the arrow points to the source system configuration: the MFD system configuration in "A2G Mission" comes from (or, is *linked to*) the MFD system configuration in "A2G Fav".
-In this example, "A2G Mission" would only set up the NAV system; it relies on the "A2G Fav" to provide the configuration for the MFD system.
+In this example, "A2G Mission" would only fully specify the set up for the NAV system; it relies on the "A2G Fav" to specify the set up for the MFD system.

 Any change you make to the MFD system in "A2G Fav" or "A2A Fav" is immediately reflected in the configurations that link to these system configurations; in this example, "A2G Mission",